What are lab grown diamonds?

-According to GIA Spokesman Stephen Morisseau, “Lab-grown diamonds have all the same physical and chemical properties of a mined diamond.”
+According to GIA Spokesman Stephen Morisseau, “lab-grown diamonds have all the same physical and chemical properties of a mined diamond.”

-HPHT, or High Pressure High Temperature, is just like the name says.
-In order to reach the incredible amount of pressures that occur naturally inside the earth’s mantle, this method can use one of several types of presses including belt, cubic, and split sphere (BARS) presses.
+HPHT, or ‘High Pressure High Temperature,’ is just like the name says.
+In order to reach pressures akin to those that occur naturally inside the earth’s mantle, this method can use one of several types of presses including belt, cubic, and split sphere (BARS) presses.

 Chemical Vapor Deposition